davidje13/neutrino-typescript/README.md

    }
    ```

+   Notes:
-   _Note: You should list all your source / test folders in `include`.
+   - You should list all your source / test folders in `include`.
-   You can also set `strict` to false if preferred._
+   - You can set `strict` to false if preferred.
+   - You can set `allowJs` to false if preferred.
+   - If you are using JSX with preact you can set `"jsxFactory": "h"`.
+   - If you want to define custom type declarations for dependencies,
+     set `"typeRoots": ["src/types", "node_modules/@types"]` (or similar)

 3. Include in `.neutrinorc.js`: